The OBD II Catalyst Monitor

 The waveform on the bottom Bank 1 Sensor 2 is flat with little movement.
 This is because a good catalytic converter uses the oxygen in the exhaust stream to reduce hydrocarbons and pollutants in the exhaust.
 It stores oxygen from the exhaust stream, typically when it swings lean.

 The image above displays the waveform of a bad catalytic converter.
 The post-catalytic converter oxygen sensor, Bank 1 Sensor 2, displays similar voltage peaks and valleys as the pre-catalytic oxygen sensor.
-This is because the oxygen in the exhaust stream is not being used by the converter in the reduction of harmful pollutants.
+The catalytic converter is not using the oxygen in the exhaust stream in the reduction of harmful pollutants.